TheThingsNetwork/workshops/README.md

     Soon, you should see something like this:

     ```
-    Sending: mac tx uncnf 1 with 3 bytes
+    Sending: mac tx uncnf 1 010203
+    Airtime added: 1.25 s
+    Total Airtime: 876.11 s
     Successful transmission
     ```

-### Receive
+### Monitor

-From the application on the dashboard, select **Data** in the top right menu.
-You should now see the messages come in:
+From the device or application in the console, select **Data** in the top right menu.
+You should soon see the messages come in.
+Click on the blue ▶ to see all data:

 ![messages-test](media/messages-test.png)

-You are sending these three bytes in the [`loop()`](https://www.arduino.cc/en/Reference/Loop) function of your sketch, which currently looks like this:
+As you can see you are sending 3 bytes.
+In the sketch you have uploaded you can find we do this in the [`loop()`](https://www.arduino.cc/en/Reference/Loop) function:

 ```c
 void loop() {